datawhores/empuploader/README.md

 > - Easiest Method is to just follow your linux providers instructions.
 However this usually requires sudo access.
 > - If you don't have sudo you could try to get this version:https://commondatastorage.googleapis.com/chromium-browser-snapshots/index.html?prefix=Linux_x64/843831/
-> - Download it and move it into the Linux Folder, within the bin folder, Within the empuploader folder or ../empuploader/bin/Linux
+> - Download it and move it to ./empuploader/bin/Chrome-Linux
 > - Then Extract it

 ### Windows